George B. Thomas: Calculus and Analytic Geometry

 In 1951, Addison-Wesley was then a new publishing company specializing in textbooks and technical literature.
 The management was unhappy with the calculus textbook they were then publishing, so they approached Thomas, asking if he could revise the book.
 Instead, he went ahead with an entirely new book.
 The first edition came out in 1952; Calculus and Analytic Geometry became one of the most famous and widely used texts on the subject.
-For many of the later editions (from the 5th onwards), Thomas was assisted by co-author Ross L. Finney, which gave rise to the text's metonym Thomas & Finney such was its ubiquity in calculus teaching.
+For many of the later editions (from the 5th onwards), Thomas was assisted by co-author Ross L. Finney, which gave rise to the text's metonym Thomas & Finney; such was its ubiquity in calculus teaching.

 Thomas' Calculus

-Following Ross Finney's death in 2000, the text has simply been known as Thomas' Calculus from the 11th Edition onward.
-The 14th Edition, now edited by contemporary authors, is the most recent version of the text.
+Following Ross Finney's death in 2000, the text has simply been known as Thomas' Calculus from the 10th edition onward.
+The 15th edition, now edited by contemporary authors, is the most recent version of the text.

 Commitment to education

 Thomas became involved with math and science education in America's primary and secondary schools some years before the Soviet Union launched Sputnik.
 From 1955 to 1957, he served on the board of governors of the Mathematical Association of America and was the group's first vice president from 1958 to 1959.

 From 1956 to 1959, he served on the executive committee of the mathematics division of the American Society for Engineering Education.
 He also served on the Commission on Mathematics of the College Entrance Examination Board.
 Thomas used the positions to speak out on mathematics education reform in high schools and universities.

 In the late 1950s, Thomas went to India with a grant from the Ford Foundation to train mathematics instructors.

+At MIT, Thomas continued to teach recitation sections at MIT, normally taught by grad students, until at least 1977, eschewing the big lecture hall for more hands-on teaching of 20-30 students twice a week.

 Later life

 Jane Thomas died in 1975 from breast cancer.
 In 1980, Thomas married Thais Erving; she died in 1983, also from breast cancer.

-In 1978, Thomas retired from full-time teaching, although continued to edit new editions of Calculus and Analytic Geometry.
+In 1978, Thomas retired from full-time teaching, although he continued to edit new editions of Calculus and Analytic Geometry.
 He became interested in religion, attending the Unity Church and later taking up Christian Science.

 On October 31, 2006, Thomas died in Foxdale Village at State College, Pennsylvania, a retirement community centered around the needs of retired academics.